Run the local RADIUS server in a container

 1. In the Cloud portal top menu, click on the Settings option.

-2. In the right-hand side pane, find and click on the LOCAL RADIUS SERVICE heading.
+2. In the Cloud portal left-hand side menu, click on the Services > LOCAL RADIUS SERVICE > Local RADIUS images option.

 This name is used as the hostname that your NAS devices will use to contact the local RADIUS server.
 However, using the IP address in NAS configuration is recommended.
 You will find the IP address later, in the cloud platform that you will use to run the Docker image.
 You can also choose a local network address if you run the Docker image on-premises.

-5. Click on the 👁 icon and hold it to note down the value of the Shared Secret field to use it when configuring NAS devices to contact this local RADIUS server.
+6. Click on the ⧉ icon next to the Shared Secret field to copy the shared secret and paste it into a temporary text file.
+You will need to use this shared secret when configuring NAS devices to contact this local RADIUS server.

 If you want to generate a different shared secret, click on the Regenerate link under the field.

-9. Copy the environment variable values into a text file for later.
+9. Copy the environment variable values into a temporary text file for later.

 Click on the ⧉ icon next to the value to copy each value.